GerardoWacker/CitroAPI/README.md

 # CitroAPI
-A crawler that makes a copy of the Internet
+A crawler that makes a copy of the Internet. <br />
+Based of howCode's web Crawler (https://github.com/howCodeORG/howBot-Web-Crawler).